 Prepare your grains and legumes*.
 Having grains and legumes ready to go is the number one detail that helps to plan a quick meal during the week!
 Once you have the grain and protein** ready you just need to add veggies and leafy greens.
 Awesome grains include farro, amaranth, quinoa (truly a seed, but used as a grain), brown rice, wheat berries and bulgar wheat.
 Get more details in my course, How to Build a Plant-Powered Bowl in 15 Minutes.

 From here, you can prepare your three meals for the week and store in containers (If you're preparing a large portion for just yourself or only two people, then store half away in individual containers for lunch or freeze for dinner the following week.)

 Or you can prepare the meal on the day you plan to eat it.
 Preparing your grains and legumes, and having your veggies ready to go, cuts the meal prep time in half during the week.

-*Using BPA-free canned beans can be a great option.
+*Using BPA-free canned beans is a great option to avoid harmful chemicals that can leach into the food.
 Trader Joe's and Melissa's also offer pre-cooked lentils.
 I always keep one or two boxes on hand for a quick, nurturing delicious meal like the one seen below.